snirye/ILrail-bar/README.md

 ## Privacy

-ILrail-bar uses the official Israel Railways API and does not collect or store any personal data.
-All requests are made directly from your device to the official Israel Railways endpoint.
+ILrail-bar accesses Israel Railways data through a proxy endpoint to ensure global accessibility and does not collect or store any personal data.
+All requests are made directly from your device to retrieve real-time train schedule information.

 ## Feedback and Contributions